• Skip to primary navigation

 For the dressing

-• ¼ cup extra-virgin olive oil.
+• ¼ cup extra-virgin olive oil

-• ¼ cup lime juice.
+• ¼ cup lime juice

-• 2 garlic cloves crushed..
+• 2 garlic cloves minced.

-• 1 Tablespoon dried mint. or 1 teaspoon fresh chopped mint.
+• 1 Tablespoon dried mint or 1 teaspoon fresh chopped mint.

 • ½ teaspoon freshly ground black pepper.